egilll/icelandic-vocabulary-dataset/README.md

 This dataset contains:

-- 2.000+ Icelandic words for use in games teaching vocabulary or conjugation to language learners
+- 2.000+ Icelandic words for use in games teaching vocabulary or inflection to language learners
 - English translations
-- Necessary conjugation forms for nouns and verbs
+- Necessary inflection forms for nouns and verbs
+- Pronunciation in IPA (may in some cases contain errors such as missing aspiration signs)
 - Words are sorted by level of importance

 Authors: